 The wine, likewise, was inferior in those days.
 Puglia produced a deeply-colored, and rather harsh, high-alcohol wine the people up north used for blending, especially in years when their own grapes had trouble ripening.
 Today the Salento produces one of my favorite wines, Primitivo di Manduria.
 If you visit the town of Manduria, be sure to visit the little wine museum.
 If you are lucky enough to be staying a while, you can buy bulk wine from pumps by the liter.
 Then head over to the compact Archaeological Museum and ring the bell to see if they will let you in.

 The picture on the left above shows a specialty bread being made with dough, olive oil, and whatever vegetables are in season.
 It's a favorite of everyone who takes a cooking class at Masseria Provenzani just north of Lecce.

 Puglia, like other regions of Italy, has many festivals and musical events.
 Puglia has a fantastic site for you to check what events might be on when you're in Puglia: Puglia events.it.

 Just in case they missed some, it's best to ask at your hotel or place of lodging--or a barista.

 There are two major airports in Puglia, Brindisi and Bari, with Bari having the largest airport as well as being the more intersting destination.
 There are no flights to Bari from the US, but you can fly while you're within Italy.
-See the booking box to the right to check prices on flights to Bari.
+See the booking box below to check prices on flights to Bari.

 The Foggia to Lecce rail line (see our Italian Rail Map) gets you from north to south in Puglia in 2 1/2 to three hours, depening upon the speed of the train.
 It costs about 10 euro to ride.
 There are many compelling coastal cities to stop at along the route.
 There are some private rail lines in operation in Puglia like the Ferrovie Sud Est, which serves small towns on the peninsula and has a station in Lecce.